Thandesnr/Counry-Snapshot/README.md

 ## work in progress versions and changes

-Code optimization
+Code optimization,
-state management React-Redux Toolkit use of MUI
+state management React-Redux Toolkit, use of MUI,
 Better styling